 Abey Mokgwatsane is CEO of Ogilvy & Mather South Africa (www.ogilvy.co.za; @OgilvySA).
-Apart frombeing one of South Africa's Mail & Guardian top 200 young leaders in 2011, he was voted one of the country's top 25 "game-changers" in The Annual 2012.
-Mokgwatsane also founding of Young Business for South Africa.
-Think Tank Initiative and Experiential Industry Association of South Africa.
+Apart from being one of South Africa's Mail & Guardian top 200 young leaders in 2011, he was voted one of the country's top 25 "game-changers" in The Annual 2012.
+Mokgwatsane also founding of Young Business for South Africa, Think Tank Initiative and Experiential Industry Association of South Africa.
 Tel +27 (0)11 709 6600, email raeesah.moosa@ogilvy.co.za and follow @Abeyphonogenic on Twitter.
+View my profile and articles...